csos95/ereader/README.md

     I could:
     1. get books from library
     2. put the hashes in a hashset
-    3. traverse the epub directory (use walkdir or do it manually and implement futures::stream::Stream? probably manually so I can do it async too)
+    3. traverse the epub directory (use walkdir)
     4. `map` the paths to (hash, buffer)
     5. `filter` out the ones that are in the hashset
     6. `map` the remaining ones to book, chapter, and toc (no need for source versions since the only thing missing was ids and the uuid would be generated in app)